Elan History, Family Crest & Coats of Arms

 The surname Elan was first found in the West Riding of Yorkshire, where the surname is descended from Ilbert de Lacy, who was the tenant of the lands of Elland according to the Domesday Book of 1086.
 Some of the family were found at Whitworth in Lancashire in early times.
 "The manor [of Whitworth] was granted by 'divers donators' to the convent of Stanlow in Cheshire, in the reign of John; among these donors was Sir John de Elland, parcener of the lordship of Rochdale, who gave one moiety of the manor."

 Early History of the Elan family

-Another 208 words (15 lines of text) covering the years 1379, 1484, 1542 and 1510 are included under the topic Early Elan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elan research.
+Another 92 words (7 lines of text) covering the years 1379, 1484, 1542 and 1510 are included under the topic Early Elan History in all our PDF Extended History products and printed products wherever possible.

 Elan Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Elan are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Elan include Eland, Elland, Elan, Elande, Eyland, Eyeland, Egland, Eylan and many more.